Cubital Tunnel Release and Ulnar Nerve Transposition

 A surgical release of the ulnar nerve within the cubital tunnel.

 Cubital release and ulnar nerve transposition

 A cubital tunnel release with or without ulnar nerve transposition is the surgical treatment for cubital tunnel syndrome.
 This may be considered if a patient has persistent symptoms and dysfunction despite conservative management.
-The patient’s symptoms of numbness, tingling, and sometimes weakness are a result of excess pressure on the ulnar nerve.
+The patient’s symptoms of numbness, tingling and sometimes weakness are a result of excess pressure on the ulnar nerve.
 The surgery involves decompressing the ulnar nerve from a tight tunnel of tissue that is putting pressure on the nerve.
 Sometimes an ulnar nerve transposition may also be done to move the nerve into a less vulnerable position.
 The surgery involves an incision over the inside of the elbow.
-The patient is generally placed in a soft dressing after surgery and recovery is usually 2-3 weeks to allow your incision to fully heal.
-At this point you can return to activities as tolerated.
+The patient is generally placed in a soft dressing after surgery and recovery is usually two to three weeks to allow the incision to fully heal.
+At this point, you can return to activities as tolerated.
 If the nerve compression was severe, the recovery of sensation may take several months to a year.

 Our world-class orthopedic surgeons have years of experience treating elbow conditions.
 We believe that even the simplest problems should be evaluated by a specialist.

 As our patient, you will have an in-depth consultation with one of our doctors.
 We will create an individualized treatment plan together, tailored to your problem and lifestyle.
 Our doctors prefer non-invasive treatments whenever possible, including physical therapy and/or injections.
 If your problem ultimately does require surgery, our doctors prefer the least invasive surgical techniques possible.
 Our goals are the same as yours: to get you back to living your best life, pain free.